 3. Did my income fluctuate from last year?

 Depending on where you obtained your health insurance policy, income may have a lot to do with how much you pay for your plan.

 If your income went down, you might qualify for government assistance programs such as Medicaid or a government subsidy or tax credit.

 If your income went up and you no longer qualify for a subsidy, then maybe exploring some private options that can give you better rates is a good avenue to research.

 Not sure where to start?
 The Google rabbit hole is dangerous.
 Let a professional handle all the research.
-Book a FREE 15-minute consultation with me today.
+Book a 15-minute consultation with me today.